ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 # <a name="Issues"></a> Issues
-When working on the lab, we were always working on parrallel on small subsets to test the commands.
-At the end of the lab only, we tested to do everything "in a row": extraction, importation, and queries, with real data.
-That's where we encoutered a big problem: after the successful importation, none of the query was working anymore.
+When working on the lab, we were always working in parallel on small subsets to test the commands.
+It's only at the end of the lab that we tested everything "in a row": extraction, importation, and queries, with the real data.
+That's where we encoutered a big problem: after the successful importation, none of the queries were working anymore.
 We got the following error.

 ```
 LDAP_INSUFFICIENT_ACCESS
 ```

-According to the documentation and various sources, it indicates that "the caller does not have sufficient rights to perform the requested operation".
-It was quite hilarious because it was working perfectly with smaller subsets of data.
+According to the documentation and various sources, this indicates that "the caller does not have sufficient rights to perform the requested operation".
+It was quite unexpected given that it was working perfectly with smaller subsets of data.

-We soon figured out that it was a LDAP limitation.
-Actually, regular users cannot make request on unindexed elements when they are more then 4000 elements, apparently for efficiency reasons.
-So we tried almost everything to make the request as admin, to make the limit bigger, or to find any workaround.
-After 2 hours of hard work, we gave up, and decided to finish the lab with only 3000 elements, to make everything else work correctly.
+We soon figured out that it was an LDAP limitation.
+It seems regular users cannot make requests on unindexed elements when there are more then 4000 elements, apparently for efficiency reasons.
+So we tried almost everything, to make the request as admin, to make the limit bigger, or to find any workaround.
+After 2 hours of hard work, we gave up, and decided to finish the lab with only 3000 elements, to ensure everything else worked correctly.

 To find out more about this issue: